Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 Before continuing, you may also set up any network restriction attributes you like.
 The TransitLines feature class contains fields indicating the GTFS route_type, or mode, such as bus, subway/metro, tram, etc.  You can create restriction attributes to prohibit riders from traveling on particular modes.

 For example, to prohibit riders from traveling on buses, create a new restriction attribute.
 In the Evaluators dialog for that restriction attribute, use a Field evaluator for TransitLines in the From-To direction and click the button on the right showing a finger pointing at a piece of paper.
 The image on the right shows how you can set up your restriction to prohibit travel on buses.
 The "route_type" field uses numerical codes from the GTFS data.
-An explanation of the codes is in the [GTFS specification document] (https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#routestxt).
+An explanation of the codes is in the [GTFS specification document](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#routestxt).

 ![Screenshot of network dataset creation dialog](./images/Screenshot_NDCreation_RestrictionFieldEvaluator.png)